We inform visitors that the museum will close at 4 pm on Saturday, December 24

 Albert Gleizes was born in Paris on December 8, 1881.
 He worked in his father’s fabric design studio after completing secondary school.
-While serving in the army from 1901 to 1905, Gleizes began to paint seriously.
+While serving in the army from 1901 to 1905, Gleizes began to paint in a serious way.
 He exhibited for the first time at the Société Nationale des Beaux-Arts, Paris, in 1902, and participated in the Salon d’Automne in 1903 and 1904.
 With several friends, including the writer René Arcos, Gleizes founded the Abbaye de Créteil outside Paris in 1906.
-This utopian community of artists and writers scorned bourgeois society and sought to create a nonallegorical, epic art based on modern themes.
+This utopian community of artists and writers scorned bourgeois society and sought to create nonallegorical epic art based on modern themes.
 The Abbaye closed in 1908 due to financial difficulties.

 In 1909 and 1910 Gleizes met Robert Delaunay, Henri Le Fauconnier, Fernand Léger, and Jean Metzinger.
 In 1910 he exhibited at the Salon des Indépendants, Paris, and the Jack of Diamonds in Moscow.
 The following year he wrote the first of many articles.
 In collaboration with Metzinger, Gleizes wrote Du cubisme, published in 1912.
 The same year Gleizes helped found the Section d’Or.
 In 1914 Gleizes again saw military service.
 His paintings had become abstract by 1915.
 Travels to New York, Barcelona, and Bermuda during the next four years influenced his stylistic evolution.